axoflow/axosyslog-core-docs/content/chapter-destinations/crowdstrike-falcon/_index.md

 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

 Starting with version 4.3.0, {{% param "product_name" %}} can send messages to [Falcon LogScale](https://library.humio.com/) using its [Ingest Structured Data API](https://library.humio.com/integrations/api-ingest.html#api-ingest-structured-data).
+That way you don’t have to parse the data on Falcon LogScale, because {{% param "product_name" %}} already sends it in a structured format that LogScale understands and can show in a structured manner as separate columns.

 ## Prerequisites

-- Create an [Ingest token](https://library.humio.com/falcon-logscale-self-hosted/ingesting-data-tokens.html) for {{% param "product_name" %}} to use in the `token()` option of the destination. <!-- FIXME When creating the token, [set/do not set a parser](https://library.humio.com/data-analysis/parsers-assigning-to-ingest-tokens.html) for the token. -->
+- Create an [Ingest token](https://library.humio.com/falcon-logscale-self-hosted/ingesting-data-tokens.html) for {{% param "product_name" %}} to use in the `token()` option of the destination.
+This token is specific to a LogScale repository.

 ## Ingest Structured Data API